Volunteer in Iceland

 Teen photo marathon in Iceland

-Volunteer project: This is the 18th year (since 2008) that series of International Photo marathons are organized!
+Volunteer project: This is the 19th year (since 2008) that series of International Photo marathons are organized!
 Throughout the year, participants from all over the world come to Iceland for an immersive photography-focused learning camp.
-The coordinators help the participants to develop their unique photographic skills through workshops and feedback sessions on technical settings, compositional considerations, as well as to create conceptual frameworks highlighting each participant's individual style.
+The coordinators help the participants to develop their unique photographic skills through workshops and feedback sessions on technical settings, compositional considerations, as well as to create conceptual frameworks that highlight each participant's individual style.

 Participants will have time to put the theory about photography into practice while exploring the city.
 At the end of the camp, the best photographs from each participant will be selected for an online exhibition.